 Dane S. Field, Trustee of the Bankruptcy Estate of Aloha Sports Inc. v.
 The National Collegiate Athletic Ass’n (Haw.
 Circuit Court) – KBS represents Aloha Sports in this case brought under Hawaii’s state antitrust statute arguing that the NCAA unfairly decertified the Seattle Bowl in order to disrupt a sale of Aloha Sports.
 Ms. Brantly successfully argued to the Hawaii Supreme Court that summary judgment should not have been granted on Aloha Sport’s Hawaiian state law antitrust claim against the NCAA.
 The opinion clarified the proof necessary for a plaintiff to succeed on an antitrust claim under Hawaii law.
 In a unanimous, 39-page, published opinion, the Supreme Court held that the lower courts erroneously required Aloha Sports to prove that the NCAA – while engaging in an unfair method of competition resulting in injury to Aloha Sports – actually harmed competition.
 The Hawaii Supreme Court also reaffirmed that a plaintiff may generally describe the relevant market without resort to expert testimony.
 A copy of the opinion can be found at http://www.courts.state.hi.us/wp-content/uploads/2018/11/SCWC-15-0000663.pdf.
 The Supreme Court remanded the case to the circuit court for trial.

 Renaissance Ventures, LLC et al. v.
 Los Angeles Dodgers LLC, et al., Case No. BC69090721 (L.A.
 Super.
-Ct.) — KBS represents ticket brokers that were excluded from the market to resell Dodgers tickets after Dodgers entered an exclusive dealing arrangement with the plaintiffs’ competitor, Eventellect.
-The case alleges Cartwright Act violations for anticompetitive exclusive dealing, as well as resale price maintenance.
-It also includes an Unfair Competition Law claim, tortious interference with contract claims, and breach of contract claims, among others.
-The case is in fact discovery.
+Ct.) — KBS represented ticket brokers that were excluded from the market to resell Dodgers tickets after Dodgers entered an exclusive dealing arrangement with the plaintiffs’ competitor, Eventellect.
+The case alleged Cartwright Act violations for anticompetitive exclusive dealing, as well as resale price maintenance.
+It also included an Unfair Competition Law claim, tortious interference with contract claims, and breach of contract claims, among others.

 Power Analytics Corp.v.
 Operation Technology, Inc. d/b/a ETAP, et al. (D. Del.) – A matter involving federal antitrust, patent infringement, false advertising and related state law claims filed against our client ETAP (and other defendants) concerning software used for power grids in data centers and nuclear power plants.
 KBS serves as lead antitrust defense counsel for ETAP.
 KBS successfully moved to dismiss the antitrust claims on the pleadings.
-That ruling is now on appeal waiting a decision from the Federal Circuit.
+That ruling was affirmed on appeal.

 DotconnectAfricaTrust v.
 ICANN and ZA Central Registry (C.D.
 Cal.) – A matter involving the award of the generic top-level domain name, .Africa.
 KBS represents ZA Central Registry in defense of various business tort claims filed by an African competitor that failed to prevail in the bidding process with ICANN.